 They've got all kinds of liberal commentators at Fox.

-There is a bubble that's at MSNBC.
+There is a bubble, it's at MSNBC.

 Well, you will not find an alternate point of view.

-Anyway, that's that's just a brief aside.
+Anyway, that's just a brief aside.

 Black sports fans and black pop culture media, but not sports media, have created a loosely formed but influential social media and talk radio information bubble about black quarterbacks.